 Providing information

-The information you need to provide will depend on the circumstances but should be provided as early as possible and will normally include.
+The information you should provide will depend on the circumstances but should be provided as early as possible and will normally include:

 - The business reasons and rationale for the proposed changes.

-- The anticipated timings for the change and reasons for the proposed timings.
+- The anticipated timings for the changes and reasons for the proposed timings.

 - The impact on the employer if the changes do not take place.